Regenerative Grazing Specialist

 Specific Areas of Expertise: Grazing, rangeland management and monitoring, genetic selection and husbandry of livestock (sheep, cattle, horses, livestock guardian dogs), biodiversity, process-based restoration; conflict resolution and consensus building

 Linda joined NCAT in March 2021 as an ag specialist focused on regenerative grazing practices.
-Childhood adventures on her family’s ranch in eastern Washington led to a deep love of working wildlands where people nurture nature to sustainably produce wholesome food, clean water, haven for animals both wild and domestic, and abiding beauty.
+Childhood adventures on her family’s ranch in eastern Washington led to a deep love of working wildlands where people nurture nature to sustainably produce wholesome food, clean water, and havens for animals both wild and domestic, and abiding beauty.
 Linda has a Master of Science in wildlife ecology from Oregon State University.
-She’s spent over 30 years managing large working ranches to enhance biodiversity and rural resilience.
-Linda raises crossbred fine wool sheep, using them to restore vitality to a 320 acre prairie homestead in northcentral Montana.
-Her passion is advancing context-appropriate strategies to produce healthy food, fiber and families, using minimal outside inputs, holistic principles and the power of diverse collaborations.
+She’s spent over 30 years managing large cattle ranches to enhance biodiversity and rural resilience.
+Linda raises crossbred fine wool sheep, using them to restore vitality to a 320- acre prairie homestead in northcentral Montana.
+Her passion is advancing context-appropriate strategies to produce healthy food, fiber, and families, using minimal outside inputs, holistic principles, and the power of diverse collaborations.

 Glaciated Plains Program Manager and Matador Ranch Manager

 The Nature Conservancy in Oregon.
 1991 – 2007

 Served as the first full-time manager for the 30,000-acre Sycan Marsh Preserve in Oregon and later for the 60,000 acre Matador Ranch in Montana.
 Managed all agricultural, environmental, financial, and societal aspects of these properties with the primary goal of using well-managed cattle grazing to improve wildlife habitat, biodiversity, and ecosystem function while also promoting livestock performance.